johnwr-response/golang-build-modern-web-applications/LOCAL_NOTES.md

 ### Creating handlers for our forms & adding CSRF Protection
 ### Creating a handler that return JSON
 ### Sending & processing an AJAX request
+### Sending AJAX post and generalizing our custom function